Medical Radiography Applicant

 - The following are unacceptable: blue jeans, torn pants, tight shirts, belly shirts, halter tops, shirts/T-shirts with inappropriate logos, sandals, open-toed shoes, any facial jewelry or visible tattoos, gum chewing, dirty hair and/or nails, and body odor.

 An important part of the application process is the Health Occupations Aptitude Exam that is required of all applicants.
 For an explanation of this exam, scheduling instructions, and test dates, see below.
 Schedule a time to take this exam as soon as practical.
 Applicants may retake the exam at a cost of $30 per attempt if they would like to improve their scores; regardless of whether they retake one section or all.
 It must be completed prior to February 1.

 Admissions Committee members will thoroughly review and evaluate all completed applications to determine each applicant’s qualifications for admission.
-Those individuals selected to interview with Admissions Committee members will be notified via mail.
-The Committee begins interviewing in November and continues through March.
+Those individuals selected to attend an information session with Admissions Committee members will be notified via mail. sessions begin November and continue through March (timeframe to be determined).

 Primary Contacts for Admission Questions

 The Admissions Committee respectfully requests that all questions concerning the Medical Radiography admission process and transfer credit be directed as follows (e-mail preferred in all instances):

 - Transfer Questions or Selection Process (Stacy Green)